Continental Mark II: Chassis

 The rear-wheel-drive Continental Mark II is constructed using a body-on-frame chassis layout.
-To lower its body and to optimize the use of dual exhausts, the Mark II uses a "Y" shaped frame designed for the model line.
+To lower its body and to optimize the use of dual exhausts, the Mark II uses a Y-shaped frame designed for the model line.
 A fully boxed crossmember was placed under the front seats, with six tube-style crossmembers located through the rest of the chassis.

 While the suspension layout itself was largely adapted from the Lincoln model line, to improve the handling and ride of the 5,000 pound vehicle, the Mark II introduced speed-sensitive shock absorbers for the front wheels.

 To streamline production, powertrain components were adapted from the Lincoln model line and checked through the division's quality-control program during production.
 The 368 cubic-inch Lincoln Y-block V8 powered the Mark II, paired with the 3-speed Turbo-Drive automatic transmission.
 For 1956, the engines produced 285 hp, increased to 300 hp for 1957.
+For a distinctive appearance, the engine had unique finned, cast-aluminum valve covers.
+Because the engine sat lower than in the Lincoln—and at a different driveline angle—a special oil pan was necessary “to provide the required volume of oil for extremely steep grades.”
 In a 1956 report from Popular Mechanics, the Mark ll produced 16.7 mpg at 50 mph.